 We could go on but hopefully that helps you understand how these things can affect damp meter readings.
 If you think about it, if you took two identical pieces of the same material (lets say some wood) and put one outdoors, another in the bathroom, another in the garage and another in the living room – it is very likely that they would have different damp meter readings not necessarily caused by a leak!

-Of course all these things can affect each other too in combinations which explains why leak detection, damp surveys (including penetrating damp) and water damage restoration is a specialist skill.
+Of course all these things can affect each other too in combination which explains why leak detection, damp surveys (including penetrating damp) and water damage restoration is a specialist skill.
 Buying a cheap (possibly inaccurate) moisture meter, using it in the wrong way, on the wrong materials etc can give misleading information.

 What do the readings on a damp meter mean?